teach-afp/www/input/lecture2.md

   - Made of some basic shapes.
   - They scale without loosing definition.
   - Ideal for logos.
-  - Take less space as pixel-based formats (e.g., BMP, JPEG, etc.)
+  - Take less space as pixel-based formats (e.g., BMP, JPEG, etc.).

 ## Types and constructors

-* We want to model simple graphics
+* We want to model simple graphics.

   <div class="container">
      <img class="img-responsive col-md-6"